Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/Chapter-3-Report.md

   - [Matrix *Non-Duplicate Comands Used* matrix(), nrow, ncol, dimnames, attributes(), colnames(), rownames(), cbind(), rbind(), t()](#matrix-non-duplicate-comands-used-matrix-nrow-ncol-dimnames-attributes-colnames-rownames-cbind-rbind-t)
-  - [Data Frames *Commands Used* data.frame(),
+  - [Data Frames *Non-duplicate Commands Used* data.frame(), read.csv().
-    read.csv()](#data-frames-commands-used-data.frame-read.csv)
+    *Investigated Escape Character; cmd; replacement
+    weirdness*](#data-frames-non-duplicate-commands-used-data.frame-read.csv.-investigated-escape-character-cmd-replacement-weirdness)

+Still in Progress.
-Still in Progress, this currently has a version in SOURCE but not REPORTS (it will be in REPORTS once it is finished). ‘dog’ is placeholder vocabulary definition because otherwise my formatting breaks; some of these vocabulary terms are so simple that explaining them is a bit difficult, so I’ll spend time doing that once I’ve fihnished the rest of the chapter.
+‘dog’ is placeholder vocabulary definition because otherwise my formatting breaks; many of these vocabulary terms are so simple that explaining them is a bit difficult, so I’ll spend time doing that once I’ve fihnished the rest of the chapter.

 ### Notable Vocabulary